apache/beam/website/www/site/content/en/documentation/sdks/python-machine-learning.md

 ## Beam Java SDK support

 The RunInference API is available with the Beam Java SDK versions 2.41.0 and later through Apache Beam's [Multi-language Pipelines framework](/documentation/programming-guide/#multi-language-pipelines).
 For information about the Java wrapper transform, see [RunInference.java](https://github.com/apache/beam/blob/master/sdks/java/extensions/python/src/main/java/org/apache/beam/sdk/extensions/python/transforms/RunInference.java).
 To try it out, see the [Java Sklearn Mnist Classification example](https://github.com/apache/beam/tree/master/examples/multi-language).
+Additionally, see [Using RunInference from Java SDK](https://beam.apache.org/documentation/ml/multi-language-inference/) for an example that uses a composite Python transform that uses the RunInference API along with preprocessing and postprocessing from a Beam Java SDK pipeline.

 ## Troubleshooting